-My book: ‘Dyslexia and Other Learning Difficulties – A Parent’s Guide’ has been updated and re-released in January 2010.
-It contains extensive information on dyslexia, dysgraphia and other specific learning difficulties (SpLDs).
+My book: ‘Dyslexia and Other Learning Difficulties – A Parent’s Guide’ has been updated.
+It contains extensive information on: Dyslexia, Dyscalculia, Dysgraphia, Dyspraxia and other Specific Learning difficulties (SpLDs).

 For a fuller description of ‘Dyslexia and Other Learning Difficulties – A Parent’s Guide’ please click here.

-My book: ‘Dyslexia and Alternative Therapies’ contains information on a wide range of alternative therapies and the way they can help people with dyslexia, dysgraphia and other specific learning difficulties (SpLDs).
+My book: ‘Dyslexia and Alternative Therapies’ contains information on a wide range of alternative therapies and the way they can help people with Dyslexia, Dyscalculia, Dysgraphia, Dyspraxia and other Specific Learning Difficulties (SpLDs).

 For a fuller description of ‘Dyslexia and Alternative Therapies‘